matiasgali/guillotine/README.md

     picture.guillotine({width: 400, height: 300});
     ```

-    Here we set the dimentions we want for the cropped image (400x300), which
+    Here we set the dimensions we want for the cropped image (400x300), which
-    are totally independent of the size in wich the "guillotine" or "window"
+    are totally independent of the size in which the "guillotine" or "window"
     is actually displayed on screen.

     Even though it's responsive, the data returned always corresponds to the
-    predefined dimentions.
-In this case will always get a cropped image of
+    predefined dimensions.
+In this case, it will always get a cropped image of
     400 by 300 pixels.

 4. Bind actions: